cbrit/rust_notes/rust_notes.md

 *Library crate* - A Crate that contains components that can be used in other projects.
 Has no `main()` function entry point.

+*Method* - A function defined inside of a struct, enum, or trait.
+First parameter is always `self`.
+Methods can borrow or take ownership like normal functions.

 *Shadowing* - Using and existing variables name for a new variable of either the same or a different type.
 Useful for situations where you would normally cast.

 *Statement* - Returns no value